Quercus velutina (Black Oak)

 We take orders all year long and seed is shipped all year, but we only provide the plants to you in certain fulfillment windows to ensure healthy plants.

-- If an order is placed while outside of the plant fulfillment window your plants will be reserved through your payment, however, the order will not be fulfilled and shipped until the next fulfillment window has once again started or once the plants become available.
-We don't want to provide you plants when they won't be happy during the hot summer or cold winter months.
+- If a plant order is placed while outside of the plant fulfillment window your plants will be reserved through your payment, however, the order will not be fulfilled and shipped until the following spring.
+We don't want to provide you plants when they won't be happy during the cold winter months.

 - Fulfillment is always dependent upon plant availability.
 We try our best but sometimes plants do not overwinter well and perish.
 If a plant is on back order you will receive an email indicating the estimated shipping date.
 If we can not provide the plant we will first notify you and give you an option of substitution or a refund of that individual species.